|CURRENT STATUS AND LOCATION||YEAR LAST OPERATED||LIVERY|

 In use mainly on specials to Groudle and Laxey, No.36 last received workshop attention in 1965.
 It was still in use for summer work until 1971, where it was withdrawn from service and stored in the seaside road at Ramsey Car Shed, moving for further storage at Laxey Car Shed during 1973.

 It was moved from there for further storage at the Homefield Bus Garage in Upper Douglas in May 2002, returning to the M.E.R in November 2009.
-No.36 is now stored on trucks at Derby Castle Car Sheds, pending further decisions on its future.
+No.36 was stored on trucks at Derby Castle Car Sheds, however was chosen for restoration in early 2019 and preliminary work carried out pending full overhaul by M.E.R. workshop staff and volunteers in time for the 2020 Heritage Transport Festival.